 Brief Information of NIGLAS

-Nanjing Institute of Geography and Limnology, Chinese Academy of Sciences (NIGLAS), formerly Geography Institute of China, was founded in Beibei, Chongqing in August 1940.
-It is the only institute specializing in the research of lake-basin system in China and was ever directed by Huang Bingwei, Ren Meie, and Zhou Lisan who are Chinese Academy of Sciences (CAS) Academician at different time in its history.
+Nanjing Institute of Geography and Limnology, Chinese Academy of Sciences (NIGLAS), formerly the Geography Institute of China, was founded in Beibei, Chongqing, in August 1940.
+It is the only institute specializing in the research of the lake-basin system in China.
+NIGLAS was ever directed by Huang Bingwei, Ren Meie, and Zhou Lisan, who are Chinese Academy of Sciences (CAS) Academicians at a different time in its history.

-Now, there are 220 staff members in total, including one academician of CAS, 39 professors, 78 associate professors and senior engineers.
-NIGLAS has established an education system consisting of a postdoctoral research station of geography, four Ph.D programs (Physical Geography, Human Geography, Cartography and Geographic Information System, Environmental Science) and five Master's programs (Physical Geography, Human Geography, Cartography and Geographic Information System, Environmental Science, Environmental Engineering).
-Currently, there are more than 20 post-doctors and 150 Master's and Ph.D.students studying at NIGLAS.
+Now, there are more than 250 staff members, including 62 professors.
+NIGLAS has established an education system consisting of a postdoctoral research station of geography, four Ph.D. programs (Physical Geography, Human Geography, Cartography and Geographic Information System, Environmental Science), and five Master's programs (Physical Geography, Human Geography, Cartography and Geographic Information System, Environmental Science, Environmental Engineering).
+More than 20 post-doctors and 150 Master's and Ph.D.students are studying at NIGLAS.